how to grow your own wedding: part 1

 We plan to have table centres of potted acidanthera, the scented, delicate cousin of the gladioli, but will sow plenty of hardy annuals as a backup in case we have a cold, late year and these are not flowering.
 When she gets married, Bea will, we hope, carry a bouquet of roses, alchemilla and sweet peas, which should be sown now.

-Main courses
+main courses

 The grilled meat will be carved on a trestle table and there’ll be Greek courgette filo pie for the vegetarians.
 Both will be served with salads and new potatoes, dug that morning so they’re as sweet as possible and cooked with fistfuls of mint.
-It will be too difficult to keep these hot for large numbers so we’ll dress them in a saffron sauce and serve a mint and parsley bulgar wheat salad as a light, fragrant alternative.
+It will be too difficult to keep these hot for large numbers so we’ll dress them in a saffron sauce and serve a mint and parsley bulgur wheat salad as a light, fragrant alternative.

 There will also be orange, pink and white stripy and purple beetroot in a Lebanese tahini salad, home-made mint jelly and platters of salad scattered with blue borage and orange marigold flowers.
 A vat of Turkish summer purslane tzatziki – with plenty of garlic – will be the sauce for the beef, pork and lamb.

-Sweet endings
+sweet endings

 I hope to make an almond meringue house – like a ginger bread house – for the wedding-cake-cum-party pudding.
 Meringue may be too fragile to construct anything upstanding, but I love the idea of it clad with fruit stuck on with royal icing – red, white and blackcurrants dripping from the walls like wisteria and clematis, all served with raspberries, strawberry and gooseberry ice creams.